ansible/ansible/rst/playbooks.rst

 Hosts line
 ``````````

-The hosts line is a list of one or more groups or host patterns, seperated by colons, as
-described in the 'patterns' documentation.
+The hosts line is a list of one or more groups or host patterns, seperated by colons, asdescribed in the 'patterns' documentation.
 This is just like the first parameter to /usr/bin/ansible.

 Vars section
 ````````````